qaisjp/comm2-report/chapters/99/50-evaluation.md

 # User Experience

-MTA Hub includes many quality of life improvements, making it more pleasing to use than the existing system.
+MTA Hub includes user interface and workflow improvements, making the system more pleasing to use than the existing system.

 Every page of MTA Hub is built mobile-first, is responsive, and supports all screen sizes.
 The existing system, however, does not have any responsive pages and only supports a large desktop screen size.